zen4prof/geotech_detection/README.md

 # Fault Detection and Recommendation System 🧠⚠️

 This Streamlit app uses a trained YOLOv8 model to detect structural/geotechnical faults from uploaded images and provide actionable recommendations based on predefined severity, priority, and expert feedback.
+## Setup

+1. Clone this repo
+2. Create and activate a Python environment (recommended)
+3. Install dependencies:

 ## 🚀 Features